LuisaGroup/LuisaCompute/BUILD.md

 ## Tests

 1. LuisaCompute C++ tests are in the `build/bin` folder.
 2. LuisaCompute Python tests are in the `src/py` directory.
 Run `set_python_path.bat/ps1/sh` to set environment path to `luisa` before running any python test.
+To run `lrenderer.py`, copy files in `pyscenes` to the same directory of `lrenderer.py`.
 3. All tests accept a command-line argument specifying backend, which can be chosen from `cuda`/`dx`/`ispc`/`metal`.